-This report is a Solvency II requirement, which is designed to give the Company's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.
-It is prepared on a solo entity basis and it covers the year ended 31 December 2020.
+This report is Prudential Regulation Authority (PRA) requirement, which is designed to give the Company's external stakeholders, including policyholders, an insight into the solvency and financial condition of the Company.
+It is prepared on a solo entity basis and it covers the year ended 31 December 2021.